clam004/minichatgpt/README.md

 ### install package using a setup.py and pip

-To install package, from inside the top-level or main minichatgpt directory (the one where if you `ls` you see `setup.py`, `requirements.txt` and `README.md` in the same folder as you) run the below at the command line or terminal:
+To install package for development, from inside the top-level or main minichatgpt directory (the one where if you `ls` you see `setup.py`, `requirements.txt` and `README.md` in the same folder as you) run the below at the command line or terminal:

 ```console
 pip install -e .
 ```

-the above is meant for production, for development packages like jupyter notebook and matplotlib, run:
+leave out the `-e` for production `pip install .`, for other development packages like jupyter notebook and matplotlib, run:

 ```console
 pip install -e ".[interactive]"